 Open dumping of garbage is one of the most common methods used for disposing waste in developing countries.
 Understanding the value of waste as a resource have led many countries to develop their own waste management strategies based on the local context, including the availability of land, technology affordability, nature of the waste generation etc. Waste reduction, recycling, recovery of energy, incineration and sanitary landfilling are some of the more safe and effective measures of addressing waste management in a socially responsible and environmentally friendly way.

 According to the residents in the area, most families have been residing in the land for over 20-30 years, long before the dump yard started.
-Currently, there are close to 100 families residing in the land contiguous to the dump yard within a 50 m circle.
-They have also experienced a massive increase in-house flies and mosquitos overtime, resulting in unusual escalation of diseases such as dengue, diarrhoea and skin irritation apart from constant fever and coughing amongst children.
+Currently, there are close to 100 families residing in the land contiguous to the dump yard within a 50m radius.
+They have also experienced a massive increase in-house flies and mosquitoes overtime, resulting in unusual escalation of diseases such as dengue, diarrhoea and skin irritation apart from constant fever and coughing amongst children.

 Urban wetlands are known to provide specific ecosystem services in addition to the common services provided by wetlands such as provision of habitats for wildlife, provision of food, regulation of natural cycles, etc. Amongst them, the role played as a natural sponge that traps and gradually releases waters remains the most important for urban areas.
 The difference in the severity of floods that residents around the present garbage dump had to experience especially in May 2016, clearly indicates that the wetland had been engaging in a vital service regulating the water flow.
 Presently, they are deprived of this service.
 An ill managed dumping site would not only limit its impacts by displacing native species but will also introduce alien invasive species, making it worse for the survival of flora and fauna in the surroundings.